sandmor/nibchat/README.md

 pnpm --filter web dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-The first signup becomes the sole owner of the instance, then you can connect a model provider.
+Create the owner account, then connect a model provider.

-For Docker Compose, see [DEPLOYMENT.md](./DEPLOYMENT.md).
-Compose stores its SQLite database and filesystem attachments in a Docker-managed `nibchat-data` volume by default, separate from the `./data/` directory used by local development.
+For Docker Compose, Ollama on another host, and stateless or Redis-backed generation, see [DEPLOYMENT.md](./DEPLOYMENT.md).
+Compose stores its SQLite database and filesystem attachments in a Docker-managed `nibchat-data` volume, separate from the `./data/` directory used by local development.

-### Reasoning controls

-Use the reasoning picker beside the model to set effort or a thinking budget.
-Choices are remembered per provider/model in each chat. **Default** omits the override; **Off** explicitly disables thinking where supported.
-Reasoning replay remains a separate setting in Parameters.

-For custom endpoints, open **Settings → provider → Advanced** and configure each model’s reasoning format and supported API values. **OpenAI effort** works with both Responses (`reasoning.effort`) and Chat Completions (`reasoning_effort`), including automatic protocol fallback.
-Auto recognizes a small set of native models; unfamiliar endpoints require explicit configuration.

-For provider-specific fields, use **Custom JSON** and edit the SDK provider options in Parameters.
-Compatible endpoints using custom reasoning must pin their API type.
-Saving reasoning JSON switches that chat/model out of managed controls; the picker shows **Custom**.
-Managed thinking budgets share the total **Max output** limit with the answer.

 ### Password reset

-There is no outbound email for now.
+There is no outbound email yet.
 Generate a recovery link:

 ```bash
 pnpm --filter web reset-password -- owner@example.com